Mejiro Ramonu: 1986: Three-year-old season

-After returning to Miho, she was planned to run in the second leg of the Triple Tiara, the Yushun Himba (Japanese Oaks), but there were concerns as to whether she can win a race at Tokyo due to both of her previous losses being at that racecourse.
+After returning to Miho, she was planned to run in the second leg of the Triple Tiara, the Yushun Himba (Japanese Oaks), but there were concerns as to whether she could win a race at Tokyo due to both of her previous losses being at that racecourse.
 As such, it was decided that she would first be entered in to the SanSpo Sho Yonsai Hinba Tokubetsu, an Oaks trial race.
 This race served as the first race where she faced off Dyna Actress (who did not enter the Oka Sho), but ultimately Ramonu passed her on the final stretch and beat her.

 At the Yushun Himba, she stumbled at the start and was forced to race from behind.
 However, she gradually pushed up forward as she ran along the railings, before taking the lead on the final stretch, winning the race with a 2 and a half length lead against Yu Miroku.
 She became the first horse since Titania in 1976 to win two of the Triple Tiara.

 After winning the Yushun Himba, she was sent to the Mejiro Farm to recuperate, before restarting training at Hakodate Racecourse in August, with the intent to starting the Autumn season with the Queen Stakes before contesting the final leg of the Triple Tiara, the Queen Elizabeth II Cup (Q.E.II Cup) (at the time the Shuka Sho was yet to be formed).
 However, she was unable to handle the summer heat, and as a result she was sent back to Miho before given bloodletting treatment.
 She also showed signs of lameness during training, and as a result her restarting of training was pushed back even further.
 On October, she was sent to Kansai directly from Hakodate, where she would start her autumn season with the Rose Stakes.
 At the race, she was in the front of the pack, and attempted to take the lead on the stretch, but struggled to do so as she went neck-to-neck with Pot Tesco Lady.
 After the race, Kawachi suggested that the turf condition was to blame for why she struggled to win.